 Throughout her career, she has exhibited in established galleries and museums (e.g. the Art Gallery of Ontario in Toronto) and several touring exhibitions to regional museums across Canada.
-She is currently having an exhibition at the Remai Modern Art Museum in Saskatoon, SK, from the 31st of August to the 20th of January, 2019.
+She exhibited at the Remai Modern Art Museum in Saskatoon, SK, from the 31st of August to the 20th of January, 2019.

 The list of major corporate and public collections that hold her works is just as extensive, including the National Gallery of Canada, Art Gallery of Ontario in Toronto, Musée d’art contemporain of Montreal, Mendel Art Gallery, Edmonton Art Gallery, the Boston Museum, etc. She has also amassed a variety of honors and awards, including being selected for a Canada Postage Stamps in 1987, being made a member of the Order of Canada in 2004, and receiving the Centennial Medal of Saskatchewan just a year later.
 As the former director of the Edmonton and Mendel Art Gallery, Terry Fenton, said; “she had grown in a stature as one of the most important Canadian painters since Emily Carr.”